The Sega Dreamcast was a video games console way ahead of its time.

 It used to have a built-in 56k modem for connecting to the Internet and playing online.

-The Dreamcast was also the first console which allowed real-time online play feature.
+The Dreamcast was also the first console that allowed a real-time online play feature.

 It was also the only games console that provided the facility to surf the Internet and send e-mails!